HALLOWEEN? | NOBODY DEBUT EVENT | 1ST NOV

 ‘It felt like a music festival, not Boomtown.’

-That may sound simple, but it hits at the core of what makes Boomtown special – the feeling that you were part of a story, a culture, a living, breathing experiment in radical celebration of the grassroots.
+This hits at the core of what makes Boomtown special – the feeling that you were part of a story, a culture, a living, breathing experiment in radical celebration of the grassroots.
 And that sentiment, many felt, wasn’t quite there in 2025.

 The cashless wristband system also caused problems, particularly for traders.
 One reported that band top-up glitches resulted in several meals going to waste because customers couldn’t top up or access funds fast enough.
 Another described the system as ‘completely broken’, with no mediation plan for when people, for whatever reason, were unable to top up their bands.